 • Virtually odorless once cured, with a pleasant, mild scent prior to cure

-• Abundant raw materials
+• Abundant raw materials, stable markets/pricing

 • Sequesters carbon, helping manufacturers achieve their net zero carbon goals